giantswarm/prometheus-meta-operator/README.md

 # prometheus-meta-operator

-The prometheus-meta-operator watches Cluster CR and creates [prometheus-operator] CR.
+The prometheus-meta-operator watches Cluster CRs and creates [prometheus-operator] CRs.
 It is implemented using [operatorkit].

 ## Getting Project